 East Cornwall · PL30

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In St Mabyn, that work is shaped by the place itself — St Mabyn is a substantial inland village south-east of Wadebridge, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward traditional granite cottages and Victorian villas.
+What works on a PL30 plot rarely works elsewhere — St Mabyn is a substantial inland village south-east of Wadebridge, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward post-war bungalows and Edwardian houses.

 • Conservation Area